needle-mirror/com.unity.physics/Documentation~/getting_started.md

 * **Convex Hull** : a 'convex hull' is as if you wrapped the object in paper, all the holes and concave parts will not be represented, just the outer most features.
 Collision detection algorithms for something you know is convex is much faster than concave.
 This is what a convex hull looks like for a teapot:
 ![collider_cast](images/Convex_Hull_Teapot.png)

 * **Mesh** : a arbitrary triangle soup.
 The most expensive and is assumed to be concave.
-All the convex shapes above all can collide with each other, and they can collide with Mesh, but Mesh can't collide with other Mesh in Unity Physics.
-So best used for static objects, but if you know your dynamic object Mesh will not need to collide with other Mesh it can be dynamic, but make sure to setup your collision filtering appropriately.
+Mesh versus mesh collision in particular can be very expensive, so best practice is to use mesh shapes only for static objects and convex shapes for dynamic objects.
+But if you know your dynamic mesh shape will not need to collide with another mesh then it can be dynamic, but make sure to setup your collision filtering appropriately.

 ### What is 'convex radius'

 In a lot of the shapes you will see a 'convex radius' field.
-That is an optimization for collision detection so that it can extend the hull of the shape out by a bit, like an outer shell of that size around the object.
-That has the side effect of rounding out corners, so you don't want it too big, and is normally quite small with respect to the size of the object.
+That is an optimization for collision detection so that it can inflate the hull of the shape a little, like an outer shell of that size around the object.
+That has the side effect of rounding out corners, so you typically don't want it too big, and is normally quite small with respect to the size of the object.

 ## Compound Shapes